microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/rbacapplication-list-roleassignments-transitive.md

 ---
-title: "Get transtive unifiedRoleAssignment"
+title: "List transitive unifiedRoleAssignment"
-description: "Get list of direct and transitive role assignments for a specific principal."
+description: "List direct and transitive role assignments for a specific principal."
-localization_priority: Normal
+localization_priority: medium
 author: "abhijeetsinha"
-ms.prod: "microsoft-identity-platform"
+ms.prod: "directory-management"
 doc_type: "apiPageType"
 ---

-# Get list of direct and transitive unifiedRoleAssignments for a principal
+# List direct and transitive unifiedRoleAssignments for a principal

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get the list of direct and transitive [unifiedRoleAssignment](../resources/unifiedroleassignment.md) objects for a specific principal.
 It can be used if a user is assigned Azure AD role via a group.
-To learn more about it, refer to this doc - [Use cloud groups to manage role assignments in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/roles/groups-concept).
+For more information, see [Use cloud groups to manage role assignments in Azure Active Directory](/azure/active-directory/roles/groups-concept).

-If the role assignment is transitive, the group's ID will be returned for principalID.
-Results can also be filtered based on roleDefinitionId and directoryScopeId.
+If the role assignment is transitive, the group's ID will be returned for `principalID`.
+Results can also be filtered based on `roleDefinitionId` and `directoryScopeId`.

 Supported only for directory (Azure AD) provider.